 Supervision can be with both individuals and in small groups and suits all levels of experience and situations.
 It is based on reflective practice principles but can include educational or skills building components or recommendations for more extensive training.
 Currently all supervision and groups are online.

 Small Group Supervision

 Group 1.
 Third Monday of the Month.
 Ongoing reflective practice group.
 Themes of disordered eating and complex presentations usually.
 Currently full.

-Group 2 Second Thursday of the month.
+Group 2 Last Wednesday of the month.
 9.30 to 10.30 am.
 This group will focus on skill building for both HAES and eating disorder work along with reflective opportunities to build confidence and ensure best practice.
-Some availability at present.
+Currently full.

 ANZAED group supervision.
-I also provide group supervision with ANZAED, currently all spaces full.
-This is organised separately by ANZAED so contact them for details.
+I also provide group supervision with ANZAED.
+This is organised separately by ANZAED so please contact them for details.

 My journey with Supervision-